 There’s never been a better time to try vegan food – it’s delicious, it’s healthful, and it’s all around you!
 From children to grandparents and couch potatoes to athletes, millions of Americans are choosing to eat a plant-based diet.
 Maybe you’ve thought about it too.
-If you’re curious about vegan living or just want to try new foods, please browse our restaurant and grocery store listings and check out the many helpful resources.
+If you’re curious about vegan living or just want to try new foods, browse our website for information and inspiration.

 The term vegan (pronounced VEE-guhn) was first used in the 1940s by Vegan Society founding members Donald Watson and Elsie Shrigley.
 The word came from the first three and last two letters of vegetarian – “because veganism starts with vegetarianism and carries it through to its logical conclusion.”
 While vegetarianism is usually understood only in terms of diet, veganism is also a worldview and a moral commitment.
 Speaking broadly, veganism is the doctrine that humans should live without exploiting animals.
 Vegans believe that all conscious animals deserve respect and that we best respect other animals by allowing them to live freely and on their own terms.
 All animal agriculture, however traditional or well-intentioned, involves unjust and cruel treatment of other conscious beings.
 No matter the label, animals farmed for profit are forced to endure painful mutilations, social deprivation, violation of their reproductive freedom, and slaughter.